redhat-documentation/newdoc/README.md

 2. Rewrite the placeholders in the generated file with your docs.

+## Overwriting existing files

+When generating a new file, `newdoc` warns you if a file by that name already exists in this directory.
+It prompts you to choose an action:

+* Overwrite the existing file with the new file.
+* Preserve the existing file and cancel the newly generated file.

 ## Validating a file for Red Hat requirements

 You can use the `--validate` (`-l`) option to check an existing file for Red Hat publishing requirements.
 For example: